 I have loaded my report online.
 However, the payment will be sent via Fed Wire Transfer.
 Do I need to mail a payment voucher?

 No, but the Holder should email both email@example.com and firstname.lastname@example.org notifying them of the amount and date of the wire.

 What is a negative report?
 And are negative reports required?

 A negative report is an annual report submission made by the Holder even though the Holder is not reporting or remitting any unclaimed property for that report year.
-Filing a negative report is recommended if you typically report unclaimed property to New Jersey.
-A negative report filing would act as a confirmation that you reviewed your accounting for unclaimed property that report year but did not identify any.
-Negative reports, beginning in report year 2018, are NOT required.
-The UPA only accepts negative reports through our Online Holder Reporting application.
+Although not required, filing a negative report is recommended if you typically report unclaimed property to New Jersey.
+A negative report confirms that you reviewed your accounting for unclaimed property for that report year but did not identify any.
+The Unclaimed Property Administration only accepts negative reports through its Online Holder Reporting application.

 Do reports need to be notarized?

 If the abandoned property is $50 or greater a due diligence letter must be sent via certified mail return receipt requested to the apparent owner at the last known address not more than 120 days and not less than 60 days prior to the report submission.
 Please refer to statute N.J.S.A.46:30B-50 for further information.

 Do Holders submit proof of Due Diligence Mailings?